-Along with living in community and regular rhythms of recreation, study, mentorship, meals together, and worship, the following gives you an overview of Act Five’s 8-month program:
+While living together in a large community home, students and Resident Leaders will practice regular rhythms of meals, chores, recreation, adventure, study, mentorship, prayer and worship.
+The following gives you an overview of Act Five’s 7.5 month program.

 To future Act Five students — Be prepared for adventure, challenge, silence & solitude, gourmet food, real conversations, meaningful reflection, fall sunrises, winter sunsets, sun, rain, and yes snow.
 You will be stretched, you will grow, and you will thrive!